 It can be tough finding a monitor that looks premium but doesn't break the bank.
 The Samsung FT45 fits the bill with its 24-inch display, along with almost no bezels on all four sides.
 The FT45 is height-adjustable, sports a 75Hz refresh rate, and has a built-in USB hub.
-Plus, you'll get Samsung's Eye Saver Mode and Flicker Free technology in an effort to keep your eyes healthy when staring at your computer for long periods of time.
+Plus, you'll get Samsung's Eye Saver Mode and Flicker-Free technology to keep your eyes healthy when staring at your computer for long periods of time.

 Go big or go home: Samsung Odyssey Neo G9

-If you want the biggest and best monitor that Samsung has to offer, let us introduce you to the Odyssey Neo G9.
-This monster of a monitor measures in at 49-inches, sporting a 1000R curvature, a 5120 x 1440 resolution, and a 240Hz refresh rate.
+If you want the biggest and best monitor that Samsung offers, let us introduce you to the Odyssey Neo G9.
+This monitor monster measures 49-inches, sporting a 1000R curvature, a 5120 x 1440 resolution, and a 240Hz refresh rate.
 It's compatible with both AMD FreeSync and NVIDIA's G-Sync, while also offering a peak brightness of 2000 nits and being compliant with both HDR and HDR10+.

 Pick the best Samsung monitor for you

 There are plenty of monitors on offer from Samsung, and attempting to find the perfect option for you can be tough.
-If we're making a suggestion that will fit the needs of most people, we can't help but go with the 32-inch Samsung M7 monitor.
+However, if we're making a suggestion that will fit most people's needs, we can't help but go with the 32-inch Samsung M7 monitor.
 It has a very attractive price considering it has a 4K UHD resolution, superb color, and works flawlessly with Samsung Wireless DeX mode.
-Plus, it makes use of Samsung's Tizen OS to provide access to some of the best streaming services, while including a remote and built-in speakers.
-As long as you don't mind a flat display without a curve, this should make an excellent pick for a lot of people.
+Plus, it makes use of Samsung's Tizen OS to provide access to some of the best streaming services while including a remote and built-in speakers.
+As long as you don't mind a flat display without a curve, this should make an excellent pick for many people.

 We may earn a commission for purchases using our links.
 Learn more.